GL-Li/vimwiki/docker_kubernetes.md

 - [ ] Docker: data and volume
     - annonymous volume: map the volume to a temporary directory in host, which is managed by docker
         - add the volume in Dockerfile with keyword VOLUME
-        - to run it, `docker run -v volume ....
+        - to run it, `docker run -v volume ....`
         - docker volume ls, inspedct, ...
-        -
-    - named volume:

 ## 2023-04-17 Mon